Can I Get Charity Care Benefits To Pay For My Hospital Bill?

 *All patients, if otherwise eligible, can receive Charity Care, regardless of your citizenship or alien status.

-You can apply while you are in the hospital or after you are released.
+You can apply while you are in the hospital OR after your release.
 And even though a hospital is required to consider your Charity Care application at any time after you leave the hospital, it is best to apply as soon as possible, before the hospital bill is sent to collections or you are sued for the hospital bill.

 If you receive a letter from a collection agency about the hospital bill, you should;

-Apply for Charity Care immediately, if you have not already done so.
+Apply for Charity Care immediately, if you have not already.

-Send a letter to the collection agency (keep a copy) demanding that it stop all collection activity while your Charity Care application is being considered.
+Send the collection agency a letter (keep a copy) demanding that it stop all collection activity while your Charity Care application is being considered.
 (See SAMPLE LETTER #1 at the end of this publication.)

 If you are sued for the hospital bill and are served with (handed) court papers, you should: